 Create an SSO profile

-A "profile" is an SSO configuration.
+A "profile" is an SSO configuration that maps to an application in your IdP.
 If necessary, you can create multiple SSO profiles to manage user authentication—for example, if your company manages more than one IdP.
-However, in most cases, you will only require one profile.
+However, in most cases, you may only require one profile.